divdatdev/Dividend-Data-Spreadsheet-Add-on/README.md

-# Dividend Data Spreadsheet Add-on Documentation
+# Dividend Data Add-on Documentation
 This add-on provides custom functions for fetching stock data from Dividend Data.
 It includes tools for dividends, statements, metrics, ratios, growth, quotes, profiles, funds, segments, KPIs, commodities, and batch quotes/dividends.
 To use, install the add-on in Google Sheets and use the functions in cells.